bolderflight/invensense-imu/README.md

 Simply clone or download this library into your Arduino/libraries folder.

 ## Function Description
 This library supports both I2C and SPI communication with the MPU-9250.
 The *MPU9250* object declaration is overloaded with different declarations for I2C and SPI communication.
 All other functions remain the same.
+Additionally, a derived class, *MPU250FIFO*, is included, which provides FIFO setup and data collection functionality in addition to all of the functionality included in the base *MPU9250* class.

+## MPU9250 Class

 ### I2C Object Declaration

 **MPU9250(TwoWire &bus,uint8_t address)**
-An MPU9250 object should be declared, specifying the I2C bus MPU-9250 I2C address.
+An MPU9250 object should be declared, specifying the I2C bus and MPU-9250 I2C address.
 The MPU-9250 I2C address will be 0x68 if the AD0 pin is grounded or 0x69 if the AD0 pin is pulled high.
 For example, the following code declares an MPU9250 object called *IMU* with an MPU-9250 sensor located on I2C bus 0 with a sensor address of 0x68 (AD0 grounded).

 ```C++
 MPU9250 IMU(Wire,0x68);